RikuHirose/tinder-node/readme.md

 ## How To Set Up This App

-1. Copy .env.example to .env
+1. Copy sample.env to .env
 2. Run `npm install`
 3. Run `node index.js`